James MacLachlan: Battle of France

 The Squadron did not see action in the Battle of France on the first day of the campaign—10 May—but many other Battle squadrons did and suffered high losses attacking German ground forces.
 The squadron's airfield came under air attack from the first day.
 Junkers Ju 88s destroyed hangars and two aircraft in a night attack.
 On 11 May it was bombed again and three of four aircraft were lost attacking German Army columns in daylight hours.
-On 14 May McLachlan flew his first sortie over the Sedan bridgeheads.
+On 14 May MacLachlan flew his first sortie over the Sedan bridgeheads.
 The German thrust at Sedan threatened to outflank the Maginot Line in the south and the Allied Armies in the north by breaking through in the centre and advancing to the English Channel.
 On 12 May Sedan fell.
 Heinz Guderian's XIX Panzer Corps and Georg-Hans Reinhardt's XXXXI Panzer Corps were breaking through onto the west bank on 14 May.
 Desperate to halt the attacks, General Marcel Têtu, commander of the Allied Tactical Air Forces in consultation with Air Vice-Marshal Playfair, commander of the AASF, ordered all available units to attack.
 No. 88 Squadron was committed to the air offensive.
 Six aircraft attacked armoured column positions, four attacked bridges.
 One aircraft was lost.
 Despite heavy anti-aircraft fire and German fighter opposition MacLachlan attacked and got away at low altitude.
 Allied units suffered 50 percent losses that day.
 On 15 May the airfield was hit twice again and the squadron moved back near Troyes.